 Need encouragement?
 Get a beautiful FREE "She Blossoms" 2019 calendar when you sign up for my free weekly Blossom Tips!

 Helping a friend survive a child’s death may be especially difficult over the holidays; read 5 Tips for Dealing With Grief During the Holidays.

 Believe that you did the best you could as a sibling

 You were the best brother or sister you could be.
 You may have fought and aggravated the heck out of each other, but that’s normal for siblings!
 You fought because that’s what siblings do!
 Don’t replay the “if only” scenarios…because you can only see clearly when you’re looking back in time.
 Remember what you did right with your brother or sister; focus on the times that you and your brother connected.
 Don’t beat yourself up for not being perfect.

 It can be healthy and good to look for answers on the Internet.
 It’s very important to share how you feel and ask for help and support.
 Looking outward for answers – such as through online grief support groups or forums – as well as inward can help you cope with death.

 Life will never be the same after the loss of a sibling.
 You’ll never be the same, and neither will your parents.
 The death of a brother or sister will change you forever – but it doesn’t have to mean the end of your happiness or your life as you know it!
 There is room in your life for sadness and loss, as well as happiness and joy.
 Right now, you’re going through the dark sadness…and one day, you will feel good again.

-For more tips on helping bereaved children and parents cope, read 5 Ways to Help a Grieving Friend Deal With Death.
+For more tips on helping bereaved children and parents cope, read The Grieving Process After the Death of a Child.